 16205 NW Gillihan Rd.

-As if berries weren’t enough, this cool spots hosts summer concerts, birthday celebrations, field trips and even has farm to plate dinners!
+Formerly known as Krugers Farm, Topaz Farm has come under new owners.
+Along with offering U-Pick berries, this cool spot hosts summer concerts, and even has farm to plate dinners!
 They not only have acres of u-pick berry fields, you’ll also find seasonal u-cut flowers and a large farm stand with farm grown and local produce and artisan food items.
-In the fields you’ll find over 25 acres of strawberries, blueberries, marionberries, boysenberries waiting to be discovered.
-With wagons to haul your treasures back, they make it easy for the whole family to have tons of fun together.
+This year, Topaz is also excited to be hosting the Sauvie Island Farmers Market.

 17100 NW Sauvie Island Rd.